 The burden of proof for demonstrating that an affiliated foreign entity has included a corresponding correction in its foreign tax base, lies with the Dutch taxpayer.

-If you have any questions about the legislative proposal, its consequences and options in your specific situation, please contact our tax advisors.
+If you have any questions about the legislative proposal, its consequences and options in your specific situation, please contact us.